 Colour has the power to communicate messages and evoke emotional responses.
 Finding a colour palette that fits your brand will allow you to influence your customer’s behaviour towards your brand.
 Keep the colour selection limited to less than 5 colours.
 Complementary colours work very well.
 Pleasing colour combinations increase customer engagement and make the user feel good.

 Imagery is every visual aspect used within communications.
 This includes still photography, illustration, video and all forms of graphics.
 All imagery should be expressive and capture the spirit of the company and act as the embodiment of their brand personality.
-Most of the initial information we consume on websites is visual and as a first impression it is important that high quality images are used to form an impression of professionalism and credibility in the visitors mind.
+Most of the initial information we consume on websites is visual and as a first impression, it is important that high-quality images are used to form an impression of professionalism and credibility in the visitors’ minds.

-Navigation is the way finding system used on websites where visitors interact and find what they are looking for.
+Navigation is the wayfinding system used on websites where visitors interact and find what they are looking for.
 Website navigation is key to retaining visitors.
-If the websites navigation is confusing visitors will give up and find what they need elsewhere.
+If the website navigation is confusing visitors will give up and find what they need elsewhere.
 Keeping navigation simple, intuitive and consistent on every page is key.

 4. F-SHAPED PATTERN READING

 The F- based pattern is the most common way visitors scan text on a website.
-Eye tracking studies have found that most of what people see is in the top and left area of the screen.
-The F’ shaped layout mimics our natural pattern of reading in the West (left to right and top to bottom).
-An effective designed website will work with a readers natural pattern of scanning the page.
+Eye-tracking studies have found that most of what people see is in the top and left areas of the screen.
+The F shaped layout mimics our natural pattern of reading in the West (left to right and top to bottom).
+An effectively designed website will work with a reader’s natural pattern of scanning the page.

 5. VISUAL HIERARCHY

-Visual hierarchy is the arrangement of elements is order of importance.
-This is done either by size, colour, imagery, contrast, typographically, whitespace, texture and style.
+Visual hierarchy is the arrangement of elements in order of importance.
+This is done either by size, colour, imagery, contrast, typography, whitespace, texture and style.
 One of the most important functions of visual hierarchy is to establish a focal point; this shows visitors where the most important information is.

-An effective web design has both great design and great content.
+An effective website has both great design and great content.
 Using compelling language great content can attract and influence visitors by converting them into customers.